 The Office of Clinical Studies (OCS) within the Delaware Center for Teacher Education secures field placements for University of Delaware teacher candidates and supports faculty, staff, clinical educators, and school administrators who work with teacher candidates in the field.
 Through all of our interactions, we emphasize our mutual goal of preparing the next generation of teachers while enhancing the experience of the children and youth served in the sites within which we work.
 Click here for more information.

-ATTENTION: The DE State Police, Troop 3-Dover location will be accepting walk-in fingerprinting for student teachers on Tuesday & Thursdays ONLY from 8:30am until 11:00am & 12:30pm – 3:00pm.
+The Delaware SBI in Dover accepts walk-in fingerprinting for student teachers Monday – Friday from 8:30am until 11:00am & 12:30pm – 3:00pm.
 However, already scheduled appointments will take priority over the walk-ins.

 If you think you’ve been exposed or are showing symptoms of COVID 19, please go to Protect the Flock for more information.

 - Certification requirements for Delaware and other states

 - Common Core State Standards

 - Educational Resource Center

 - Facts and figures about UD teacher preparation